chalk-diagrams/chalk/docs/api/internals.md

 )
 ```
 A `Diagram` AST can be interpreted in multiple ways, arguably the most obvious being through the rendering functions (see the `chalk/backend` submodule);
-other interpretations are compiling the `Diagram` to a list of primitives or extracting the `Envelope` or `Trace` of a `Diagram`.
+other interpretations are flattening the `Diagram` AST to a list of `Primitive`s or extracting the `Envelope` or `Trace` of a `Diagram`.
-These interpreting functions are implemented using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern#Python_example), which is the object-oriented equivalent of pattern matching and folding encountered in functional programming.
+All these functions are implemented using the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern#Python_example), which is the object-oriented correspondent of pattern matching and folding encountered in functional programming.
+(Jeremy Gibbons provides a nice exposition on the relationship between object-oriented design patterns and their functional counterparts in his paper [Design Patterns as Higher-Order Datatype-Generic Programs](http://www.cs.ox.ac.uk/jeremy.gibbons/publications/hodgp.pdf)).

-**Functional and object-oriented style.**
+## Support for functional and object-oriented use

 Internally the library is implemented in a functional style, through functions that operate on the `Diagram` AST.
-For example, for composition we have a combinator function `beside` (in `chalk/combinators.py`) that takes two `Diagrams` and returns their composition: one diagram placed next to the other.
+For example, for composition we have a combinator function `beside` (in `chalk/combinators.py`) that takes two `Diagram`s and returns a new `Diagram` corresponding to their composition.
-The main benefit of having functions is that the library can be eas split into self-contained submoduled;
+The main benefit of using functions is that the library can be easily split into self-contained submodules, each pertaining to a certain type of functionality (shapes, alignment, transformations, and so on).
-instead of having all the functionality in methods, which would results in a large file.
+In contrast, using an object-oriented style would bundle the entire functionality as methods inside the class
+and would only allow to separate the variants (e.g., `Empty`, `Primitive`, `Compose`) across files (see the ["expression problem"](https://en.wikipedia.org/wiki/Expression_problem) for the trade-offs between the functional and object-oriented style).

+However, allowing to write code in object-oriented style (with dot notation) provides and arguably more convenient and idiomatic style in Python.
-However, for a more convenient syntax in Python, we attach all these functions as _methods_ in the `chalk/core.py` file;
+So we attach all the functions as methods in the `chalk/core.py` file; for example:
-for example:
 ```python
 class BaseDiagram:
     beside = chalk.combinators.beside